tweibley/legate/docs/demo-plan.md

       )

       # The main execution logic for the tool.
-      # Note: The agent passes both params and context to this method.
       def execute(params, context = nil)
         topic = params[:topic].downcase
         feed_url = params[:feed_url]